 Simply Wall St – Cool Features

-If you want, you can also use the advanced filter to find stocks that might suite your searching criteria.
+If you want, you can also use the advanced filter to find stocks that might suit your searching criteria.

-In all, I think Simply Wall St is a great tool for dividend growth investor like myself.
-It has allowed me to get a quick overview of a stock that I might be interested in.
-If you’re interested, you can sign up a free version to try and explore.
+Overall, I think Simply Wall St is a great tool for dividend growth investors.
+It allows me to get a quick overview of a stock that I might be interested in.
+If you’re interested, you can sign up for a free version to try and explore.
 If you find it helpful, you can then upgrade to the premium version.

 Tracking Your Dividend Portfolio & Income